GLFHC/.github/profile/tutorials/automation.md

 Put comments in with "#" characters followed by a space.
 For those unfamiliar with YAML it is similar to Python in that **whitespace matters**.
-Even worse, is the hierarchy and it is case sensitive.
+Even worse, is the **hierarchy order** and YAML is case-sensitive.
 In the file above, top level are denoted by a label with colon for each section.
 In this case I kept it pretty simple and close to the default.

 **name:** is the name you want to call the workflow (you can leave it as the default)